 Another issue that is sometimes risen around the lazy load effect is that the Google bot cannot see the images and they are not indexed.
 I’m afraid I cannot say whether it’s true or not, because it requires proper testing.

 The images of our themes Creatista and Nifty Fifty are indexing properly, probably because they were crawled before the Lazy Image module was switched on.

 All in all, if you are thinking about wise ways to increase the overall website performance through improving the page speed for your image-centric WordPress website, Jetpack and its Lazy Images module is a tried and trusted way to go.

-Disclosure: this page contains external affiliate links and we may be paid commission if you buy products featured above.
+Disclosure: this page contains external affiliate links and we may be paid commission if you buy the products featured above.
 The thoughts on this page are our own and have not been based on the payment.